 Can I Give My Dog Cinnamon?
 Answer: Not Necessary

-Even though you don’t have to freak out about your dog getting some cinnamon, you also don’t need to go out of your way to give it to them.
+Do not freak out about your dog getting cinnamon, but you also shouldn’t go out of your way to give it to them.
 It’s not an essential part of their natural diet, and you don’t have to get carried away and add it as a daily supplement.

-Differences in Dogs and Humans
+Dogs and Humans

 It’s All In Their Dog Food

-Your dog’s dog food should contain all your dog needs on a daily basis, and if it doesn’t you should make sure it does.
+Your dog’s dog food should contain all your canine needs on a daily basis.
+If it doesn’t you should make sure it does.
 It’s far easier to upgrade your dog’s food than it is to buy them inadequate food and then try to make up for it with additional supplements.
-Why is dog food better than cinnamon supplementation?
-Because premium dog food is formulated so your dog can digest it properly, and it contains foods that are easily broken down and used by dogs.
-Giving them cinnamon and thinking that their body will process it the same way a human’s body processes it is silly.
-Different species, different needs.
+Keep it simple unless otherwise needed.